shivannis/xandr-docs-public/xandr-docs/articles/monetize/buyer-auction-service-charge-mechanics.md

 ## Deduction (or Bid reduction)

 In this case, the BASC is applied as a component of Media Cost.
-As a result, Xandr deducts its BASC from the Media
-Cost paid by the buyer and passes the remainder on to the seller.
-During the auction, Xandr reduces bids by the amount of each buyer's BASC before comparing bids to determine the winning price paid to the seller.
+As a result, Microsoft Advertising deducts its BASC from the Media Cost paid by the buyer and passes the remainder on to the seller.
+During the auction, Microsoft Advertising reduces bids by the amount of each buyer's BASC before comparing bids to determine the winning price paid to the seller.